qwikgeo/qwikgeo-api/README.md

 ## Configuration

-In order for the api to work you will need to edit the  DB_CONFIG variable in `main.py` file with your database connections.
+In order for the api to work you will need to edit the DB_CONFIG variable in `main.py` file with your database to host the GeoPortal.

-Example
 ```python
 DB_CONFIG = {
     "connections": {